oe1wkl/Morserino-32/Software/README.md

 ## Build Instructions (for Arduino IDE)

 It is now quite straightforward to set up an environment to build the Morserino-32 binary code from the source.
-As we are using now the latest ESP32 libraries from Heltec, and the source of the Clivkbutton library has been included into the source, there is no need to hint for libraries.
+As we are using now the latest ESP32 libraries from Heltec, and the source of the Clivkbutton library has been included into the source, there is no need to hunt for libraries.

+**NOTICE: As Heltec changed their development environment libraries to accomodate newer products, you might need to set up an environment with their older library versions!**

 1. Set up the Arduino IDE from <https://www.arduino.cc/en/Main/Software>.